Esri/arcgis-runtime-samples-android/kotlin/configure-subnetwork-trace/README.md

 1. Populate the traversability scope list with the enum values from `UtilityTraversabilityScope`.
 2. Create and load a `UtilityNetwork` with a feature service URL, then get an asset type and a tier by their names.
-3. Populate the choice list for the comparison source with the non-system defined `Definition.networkAttributes`.
+3. Populate the choice list for the comparison source with the non-system defined `UtilityNetworkDefinition.networkAttributes`.
 Populate the choice list for the comparison operator with the enum values from `UtilityAttributeComparisonOperator`.
 4. Create a `UtilityElement` from this asset type to use as the starting location for the trace.
-5. Update the selected barrier expression and the checked options in the UI using this tier's `TraceConfiguration`.
+5. Update the selected barrier expression and the checked options in the UI using this tier's `UtilityTraceConfiguration`.
-6. When 'Network Attribute' is selected, if its `Domain` is a `CodedValueDomain`, populate the choice list for the comparison value with its `CodedValues`.
+6. When 'Network Attribute' is selected, check whether it has a `CodedValueDomain`, and if so, populate the choice list for the comparison value with its `CodedValues`.
 Otherwise, display a free-form textbox for entering an attribute value.
 7. When 'Add' is clicked, create a new `UtilityNetworkAttributeComparison` using the selected comparison source, operator, and selected or typed value.
-Use the selected source's `NetworkAttribute.DataType` to convert the comparison value to the correct data type.
+Use the selected source's `UtilityNetworkAttribute.DataType` to convert the comparison value to the correct data type.
-8. If `Traversability.barriers` is not empty, create a `UtilityTraceOrCondition` with the existing `Barriers` and the new comparison from step 8.
+8. If the utility trace configuration's `UtilityTraversability.barriers` is not empty, create a `UtilityTraceOrCondition` with the existing barriers and the new comparison from step 7.
 9. When 'Trace' is clicked, create `UtilityTraceParameters` passing in `UtilityTraceType.SUBNETWORK` and the default starting location.
-Set its `TraceConfiguration` with the modified options, selections, and expression; then run a `UtilityNetwork.traceAsync(...)`.
+Set its `UtilityTraceConfiguration` with the modified options, selections, and expression; then run a `UtilityNetwork.traceAsync(...)`.
 10. When `Reset` is clicked, set the trace configurations expression back to its original value.
 11. Display the count of returned `UtilityElementTraceResult.elements`.